mennamamdouh/Optimizing-Online-Sports-Retail-Revenue/README.md

 <img src="Visuals\Visits per quarter.png" width=750>
 </p>

-> Along the quarters of the year, and for both brands **Adidas** and **Nike**, the first quarter (first 3 months of the year) has more number of visits for products than the other quarters.
+> Along the quarters of the year, and for both brands **Adidas** and **Nike**, the first quarter (first 3 months of the year) has a greater number of visits for products than the other quarters.

 </ul>